Periodontal Disease and Inflammation

-Working together with a dental professional you can keep the periodontal disease in its Inactive, Remission State.
+Working together with a dental professional you can keep the periodontal disease in remission and in an inactive state.

 Decreasing Overall Inflammation, Preventing Autoimmune Disease and Keeping Periodontal Disease in Remission State

 Periodontal disease is a serious inflammatory condition that impacts a patient’s overall health and consequently, your dental provider may refer you to a medical doctor for a medical examination.
 Your dental provider may also suggest additional lifestyle changes that can positively impact your overall health by decreasing your inflammation levels.

 Smoking or vaping tobacco can significantly increase overall systemic inflammation and the risk of developing periodontal disease.

 Maintaining a well-balanced diet and eating foods rich with antioxidant properties, such as Vitamin D and Vitamin C can help your body repair damaged tissue and decrease inflammation.
-Vitamin D containing foods include vegetable oils, nuts, green leafy vegetables.
+Vitamin D containing foods include vegetable oils, nuts, and green leafy vegetables.
 Vitamin C containing foods include citrus fruits, broccoli, and peppers.

 The following lifestyle choices can decrease the risk of developing periodontal disease and can help keep it in remission in patients who have been diagnosed.

-- Eat a diet rich in omega-3 fatty acids, the kinds found in fatty fish (herring, salmon, sardines, trout, tuna,) or fish oil, and flaxseed.
+- Eat a diet rich in omega-3 fatty acids, the kinds found in fatty fish (herring, salmon, sardines, trout, and tuna) or fish oil, and flaxseed.